-My ‘day job’ increasingly involves working for carers too, I’m pleased to say.
-I love working with health and age tech, care home and home care companies, local authorities and charities.
-I help enterprises develop and bring to market new products and services that:
+Sometimes my ‘day job’ involves carer advocacy and working for carers too.
+I love working with health and age tech, care providers, local authorities and charities.
+I help enterprises develop new products and services that:

 - prepare people for and sustain wellbeing in older age

 - help older people find purpose by investing their skills and wisdom post ‘retirement’

 - support those who care for older family members

 - ensure older people have self-determined support, when they need it

 Click on the image (left) to listen to the ‘Who Cares Wins‘ S2, Ep1 podcast, 6/11/19

 “It’s vital we value our carers – it s a role that society’s health depends on but sadly often gets ignored”